UmbrellaCrow612/materials/data-struc/trie.md

 1. **Tree Structure**: A trie is a multiway tree, where each node represents a character or a partial string.
 The edges of the tree represent characters, linking nodes to form words.

-2. **Prefix Property**: Tries have a prefix property, meaning that each node in the trie represents a prefix of one or more words.
+2. **Prefix Property**: Tries have a prefix property, meaning that each node in the trie represents a prefix of one or more complete words.
 The characters along the path from the root to a node form a string.

 3. **Children Nodes**: Each node in a trie can have multiple child nodes, representing different characters that can follow the current node's prefix.